kleinee/jns/README.md

 If everything goes to plan you end up with a fully working jupyter notebook server.

 ### Starting the Server
-On the Raspberry Pi as user jns just type:
+On the Raspberry Pi logged in as user jns just type:
 ```bash
 jupyter notebook
 ```
-You can access the server from any browser via the IP address of the Raspberry Pi on port 9090.
+You should now be able to access the server from any browser on your network via the IP address of the Raspberry Pi on port 9090.

-## Installation + Configuration Steps
+## Installation + Configuration Steps Broken Down
 ### Python 3.5.0 Installation
 Instructions for building Python from source can be found [here](http://sowingseasons.com/blog/building-python-3-4-on-raspberry-pi-2.html).
 I adjusted them to suit installtion of Python 3.5.0 and turned the instructions into a script.